-Unless you live in a studio apartment, or one of those “Tiny houses,” chances are there is a corner of your abode that the Wi-Fi could be improved upon.
-While the ideal situation is to have the router positioned in a central location, it hardly helps when most setups have the modem positioned by an external wall, putting both the modem and router on one side of the home, and away from the center.
+Unless you live in a studio apartment, or one of those “tiny houses,” chances are there is a corner of your abode your wireless signal is failing to reach.
+While the ideal situation is to have the router positioned in a central location, it hardly helps when most setups have the ISP wiring entering through an external wall, putting both the modem and router on one side of the home.
 Multi-level dwellings also have their challenges as most routers can cover a single floor well, but the signal dwindles away on an upper floor or in the basement.
-Just like in other addictions, the first step of the “Twelve Step Process” is to admit that this is a problem that needs to be dealt with—feel free to repeat, “Hi, my name is xxxx, and I have a Wi-Fi deadspot.”
+Just like in other addictions, the first step of the “Twelve Step Process” is to admit that this is a problem that needs to be dealt with, and feel free to repeat, “Hi, my name is Xxxx; I have a Wi-Fi deadspot.”

 With some knowledge of networking, there are plenty of ways to solve these connection conundrums, including running Ethernet cable, leveraging existing coax with a MoCA adapter, upgrading the router, or turning to a Powerline kit.
 A current solution in vogue is to turn to a mesh router kit, which can blanket a home in Wi-Fi.
 However, this comes at a significant expense, and is overkill for many users, especially if the router is otherwise working fine.

 Instead, you might consider adding an extender to the network, which can retransmit the signal from the router.
 The advantage of this approach is that the same router can be used.
 The disadvantage of a repeater is that traditionally the bandwidth gets cut in half by both receiving and transmitting on the same frequency.
 However, more modern extenders work around this issue by transmitting on one frequency, and receiving on another to avoid this loss of bandwidth.